projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

 ****************************************

 #.
 Before building the ACRN hypervisor, you need to figure out the I/O address
-   of the serial port, and the PCI BAR addresses of the SATA controller and the USB controller on your UP2 board.
+   of the serial port, and the PCI BDF addresses of the SATA controller and the USB controller on your UP2 board.

    Enter the following command to get the I/O addresses of the serial ports.